Varalakshmikannuru/Image_Captioning_App/README.md

-# Image Captioning App 📸
+# Image Captioning App with Pre-trained Model 📸

 This project is an Image Captioning App built using Streamlit, PyTorch, and the BLIP (Bootstrapped Language-Image Pre-training) model from Salesforce.
 The app allows users to upload an image and generates multiple captions for the uploaded image.